 It is the student’s responsibility to review the requirements for admission to the major at the transfer university.
-For specific transfer information, meet with a Valencia advisor to review your transfer plan, and check the transfer institution catalog for specific degree requirements.
+For specific transfer information, meet with a Valencia advisor to review your pathway plan, and check the transfer institution catalog for specific degree requirements.
 Students are strongly encouraged to take electives that are related to their intended baccalaureate degree program.

 |ENC 1101||FRESHMAN COMPOSITION I (GR) +*~||3|

 |Math||See Gen. Ed.
 Core Requirement (GR) +*~||3|

 |Math||See Gen. Ed.
 Core or Institutional Requirement (GR) +*~||3|

 |Science||See Gen. Ed.
 Core or Institutional Requirement ~||3|